uoregon-libraries/ojs-podman/README.md

 also an [example compose override][3] for specifying per-environment settings if you want to have a base `compose.yml` that defines a core setup you reuse across environments.

-**Read the override example carefully!** Adjust settings as needed for your environment.
-The various environment variables should be fairly obvious, but they essentially just replace values in the config file, as mentioned above.

 We strongly recommend familiarizing yourself not only with the [compose spec][1], but also with the details of [using multiple compose files][4].